Martyn0324/Hakisa/README.md

 In this mode, it's important that Hakisa generates outputs as diverse as possible, so avoid using weights initialization through normal or uniform distribution.

+**EDIT: Now using random noise as input during this mode.
+This way, we can get a wider range of outputs and, thus, expose Hakisa to a wider range of situations**

 ### Study Mode

 We'll use Hakisa's memory to generate a classic dataset for machine learning.
 Each frame will serve as input, and each value, a label.
 As criterion, we'll use MSE Loss.